Simhyeon/gdmarp/docs/macro.md

 **Random text macro**

 While this is not so complete as a lorem ipsum generator.
 It is enough test a text occupied situation.

+Before
 ```
 <!-- Argument is character count -->
 _rand_text(30)
 ```
-converts to
+After
 ```
 xtnjewq oslebt ejgffo eae renk
 ```

 **Comma macro**

 Comma macro is a very specific macro and currently only used by a _sql_table macro.
 This converts into a comma literal which should be consumed as it is by a parent macro.

+Before
 ```
 _cc
 ```
-converts to
+After
 ```
 ,
 ```

 **Web api macro**

-Get response from url and parse the response with "jq" program.
+Get a response from a given url and parse the response with "jq" program.

 ```
 _wapi(http://url/api/get, .env.value)